blockspacer/image-test/README.md

 ## Building for Linux, Mac, and the web

-There are four [makefiles](https://en.wikipedia.org/wiki/Makefile) depending on whether you're building for the web or PC, and building a testing or release build.
-You invoke them thus:
+There are two [makefiles](https://en.wikipedia.org/wiki/Makefile) depending on whether you're building for the web or PC, with convenience two-letter commands `bw` and `bn` (for 'build web' and 'build native').

-`makefile -f make_pc_test`

 The desktop versions of the makefile will work on both Mac and Linux, but you may need to edit the hardcoded library locations (i keep all libraries in `~/github/`).

+Currently it's set to dynamically link to GLFW and GLEW, so install those via your operating system's package manager.

 ## Building for Windows

 [ To be added, will use whatever version of Visual Studio Skia uses. ]

+# Code notes

+All spellings are North American.

+There are four global variables, used to hold user-configurable settings: `::gNums`, `::gStrings`, `::gColors`, `::gBools`.

+Filenames are CamelCase if they contain classes or c_style if not.

+There are several prefix letters used with variable names:
+* `m` for member
+* `p` for pointer
+* `g` for global